valeIT/valeIT.github.io/_posts/2015-03-30-best-of-reddit-special-automate-best-of-reddit.markdown

 **I present you: [Best of Reddit][0].**
 Navigation

-[What ][1]
+[What ][#what]

-[Dependencies ][2]
+[Dependencies][#dependencies]

-[Install][3]
+[Install][#install]

-[Input Files][4]
+[Input Files][#input-files]

-[Extras ][5]
+[Extras ][#extras]

-[Run It ][6]
+[Run It ][#run-it]

-[The Actual Script][7]
+[The Actual Script][#the-actual-script]

-[FAQ ][8]
+[FAQ ][#faq]

 ## What

 Best of Reddit is a small python script (just a self contained file really) that I've written to automate the posting of "Best of Reddit" threads, or better said the scraping part of it --- every link still needs to be checked before being sent out in the wild, and it needs to include my personal impressions so I still have to go over it one by one myself.
-The script though makes the rest of it way easier. \[I'm still unsure if i'm going to actually use it consistently every week, or if I'm going to keep doing it manually (as I've done so far --- apart from the previous Issue)\].
+The script though makes the rest of it way easier.
+[I'm still unsure if i'm going to actually use it consistently every week, or if I'm going to keep doing it manually (as I've done so far --- apart from the previous Issue)].

 A one liner description would be:

 **"Best of Reddit" scrapes Reddit using the official [APIs][9] and packs the results in a [markdown][10] formatted .txt file.**

-That's it.It uses a few .txt support files for basic configuration and it can be run from [Keyboard Maestro][11] if you want to automate it all further to just a keyboard shortcut or schedule it to run every week at a specific time, but let's proceed in order.[1][12]
-The script as it is runs every Friday morning, but it can be changed easily to run every day of the week or once a month even, you would need to change it manually if you'd like to do so, but it's fairly easy.
+That's it.It uses a few .txt support files for basic configuration and it can be run from [Keyboard Maestro][11] if you want to automate it all further to just a keyboard shortcut or schedule it to run every week at a specific time, but let's proceed in order.[^1] The script as it is runs every Friday morning, but it can be changed easily to run every day of the week or once a month even, you would need to change it manually if you'd like to do so, but it's fairly easy.

 ## Dependencies

 The only dependency is [praw][13], which is what I use to access Reddit APIs.
-Nothing more --- well apart from python itself of course.[2][14]
+Nothing more --- well apart from python itself of course.[^2]

-`Best of Reddit` has been tested to work with either python 2.7.8/2.7.9 and python 3.4.\* Open an issue on Bitbucket if for any reason it doesn't work on your machine.
+`Best of Reddit` has been tested to work with either python 2.7.8/2.7.9 and python 3.4.* Open an issue on Bitbucket if for any reason it doesn't work on your machine.

 If you have pip installed, you can get praw by opening your terminal window and run `pip install praw`.
 If you don't you can either use `easy_install pip` to install pip and than follow the previous step (recommended) or just install it through easy\_install (bad) `easy_install praw`.